 How Do You Pay Franchise Taxes in Your State?

 Many companies (besides sole proprietors) will need to file or register in the state in which they operate.
 After registering, you will be contacted by your state.
 You can even verify your franchise tax process and other relevant tax information for your business by contacting your state department or local officials.

 If you need help understanding franchise tax, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.